Chief State Medical Examiner

 We use data sources and knowledge of geological risk factors to identify areas that may have contaminated well water.

 View private well testing data in your community through NJDEP Private Well Water Testing Maps.
+Check out NJDEP’s Private Well Information Hub.

-After identifying at-risk areas, we develop private well testing and outreach strategies in partnership with local community members, environmental commissions, school boards, township committee members, local health department officials, and others.
+We develop private well testing and outreach strategies in partnership with local community members, environmental commissions, school boards, township committee members, local health department officials, and others.

-All individual level data is confidential.
+All individual level data are confidential.

 *NOTE: Outreach initiatives are based on available funding